-The data management protocols for QAEHS are outlined below and include documentation of all steps within the sampling program: passive sampler identification, transport, deployment, transfer of samples to QHFSS for chemical analysis, analytical results, data manipulation, storage and access.
+The data management protocols for QAEHS are outlined below and include documentation of all steps within the sampling program: passive sampler identification, transport, deployment, chemical analysis, analytical results, data processing, storage and access.
 This protocol may be summarised as:

-The unique alphanumeric identifier code attached to each passive sampler is applied to all subsequent daughter samples and results, ensuring a reliable link with the original sample.

-- Deployment records are sent with the sampling devices, and include information on the unique sampling device identifier, deployment identifier, name of the staff/volunteer who performed the operation, storage location, destination site, important dates, details of sample treatment and any problems that may have occurred.
+- The unique alphanumeric identifier code attached to each sample is applied to all subsequent daughter samples and results, ensuring a reliable link with the original sample. - Deployment records are sent with the sampling devices, and include information on the unique sampling device identifier, deployment identifier, name of the staff/volunteer who performed the operation, storage location, destination site, important dates, details of sample treatment and any problems that may have occurred.
 When returned, the information is entered into Excel spreadsheets and stored on the QAEHS main server with a back-up on one local hard drive. - Detailed chain of custody records are kept with the samplers at all times.
 Devices are couriered directly to the tourism operators/community member and monitored via a tracking system.
-Delivery records are maintained by QAEHS to guarantee traceability of samples. - Hard copy records are maintained of all sample submission forms provided to QHFSS for analysis. - Results files provided by QHFSS along with a unique identifier code are transferred from the instrumentation computer to the Entox server and archived on the QHFSS network using an established data management system. - Excel spreadsheets used for data manipulation and a summary results file (concentration in water estimates) are stored on the QAEHS server.
+Delivery records are maintained by QAEHS to guarantee traceability of samples. - LC-MS/MS results files with a unique identifier code are transferred from the instrumentation computer to the UQ QAEHS server. - Excel spreadsheets used for data processing and a summary results file (concentration in water estimates) are stored on the UQ QAEHS secured server.
 Access to the QAEHS server is restricted to authorised personnel only via a password protection system.
 Provision of data to a third party only occurs at the consent or request of the program manager.